-Depending on what you're after, you can opt for a:
+Depending on what you're after, you can opt for:

-- portable speaker with a Bluetooth connection directly to your smart device and a battery so you can take it with you
+- a portable speaker with a Bluetooth connection directly to your smart device and a battery so you can take it with you

-- home speaker that has a Wi-Fi wireless connection to your home network so you can stream music over it – but it's powered, so you can't take it to the beach
+- a home speaker that has a Wi-Fi wireless connection to your home network so you can stream music over it – but it's powered, so you can't take it to the beach

-- smart screen with voice assistance and a display, which is perfect in your kitchen for watching cooking or recipe instructions, or in the bedroom for the morning news or a podcast.
+- a smart screen with voice assistance and a display, which is perfect in your kitchen for watching cooking or recipe instructions, or in the bedroom for the morning news or a podcast.

-The speakers we've tested range from $29 for a small IKEA speaker through to $1800 for a top-of-the-line Naim Audio speaker.
+The speakers we've tested range from $39 for a small Ikea speaker, through to $1800 for a top-of-the-line Naim Audio speaker.

-Three of the top performers in our test cost just $149, proving that you don't always need to spend a fortune for good sound.
+But three of the top performers in our test cost less than $200, proving that you don't always need to spend a fortune for good sound.

 How we test wireless speakers

-To make sure you get the best bass for your buck, our panel of experts listen to a range of music (jazz, classical, rock and pop) and radio broadcasts to assess the sound quality of each speaker.
+To make sure you get the best bass for your buck, our panel of experts listens to a range of music (jazz, classical, rock and pop) and radio broadcasts to assess the sound quality of each speaker.
 They also test how easy each speaker is to set up and operate.